Forgot password

 • Sage

-Sentinels are defensive experts who can lock down areas and watch flanks, both on attack and defender rounds.
-In a game dedicated to planting or defusing the Spike, these agents are crucial, helping their team anchor sites.
-Chamber, Cypher, Deadlock, and Killjoy can hold down sites with their gizmos and gadgets, while Sage can put a stop to pushes and rotations with slows and barricades.
+Sentinels are defensive experts who can lock down areas and watch flanks on attack and defender rounds.
+These agents are crucial in a game dedicated to planting or defusing the Spike, helping their team anchor sites.
+Chamber, Cypher, Deadlock, and Killjoy can hold down sites with their gizmos and gadgets, while Sage can stop pushes and rotations with slows and barricades.

 What should an ideal VALORANT team comp look like?

-A well-rounded VALORANT team would normally consist of at least one of each of these classes, adding something different to the composition, and offering both offensive and defensive capabilities.
+A well-rounded VALORANT team would typically consist of at least one of each of these classes, adding something different to the composition and offering offensive and defensive capabilities.
 But leaving out a class isn’t uncommon either, especially in pro play.
-Similarly, playing two agents of the same class is a popular trend too.
+Similarly, playing two agents of the same class is a popular trend, too.

-If you ask me, double controller and initiator comps can offer incredible impact in ranked VALORANT games and they are common picks in pro play too.
+If you ask me, double controller and initiator comps can offer incredible impact in ranked VALORANT games, and they are common picks in pro play.
 That said, we usually see double duelist comps in ranked, which isn’t necessarily bad either.

 Team comps also depend on the VALORANT map.
 For example, Viper is great on Breeze and Icebox, but she isn’t popular on maps like Ascent—unless it’s pro teams like LOUD and Paper Rex who love playing her as a pseudo-sentinel almost everywhere.